-The budget for investment income in 2017/18 is £169k, based on an average investment portfolio of £40 million at an interest rate of 0.35%.
-The budget for debt interest paid in 2017/18 is £0.584m, based on an average debt portfolio of £17.0m at an average interest rate of 3.4%.
+The budget for investment income in 2018/19 is £59k, based on an average investment portfolio of £15 million at an interest rate of 0.40%.
+The budget for debt interest payable in 2018/19 is £0.850m, based on an average debt portfolio of £25.0m at an average interest rate of 3.4%.
+These figures assume no revenue underspends in 2017/18 and new borrowing of £15m occurring at the start of 2018/19.
 If actual levels of investments and borrowing, and actual interest rates differ from those forecast, performance against budget will be correspondingly different.